 _ Malcomson, S. (2016).
 Splinternet: How Geopolitics and Commerce Are Fragmenting the World Wide Web.
 OR Books. pp. 7-12.

-11. April 2.
-ISABELLE: What is the “clash of values” when it comes to “global language justice?”
-Students each present 2-3 minutes on the digital stakeholder they chose last week, their mission statement or agenda, and how that intersects with support for language diversity.
-If extra time remains, students are divided into teams and compete in a class debate about the ideal relationship between multilingual technologies and language diversity.
-Check-in on final projects.
+13. April 24.
+ISABELLE: What are the “clash of values” when it comes to “global language justice?”
+Students each present 2-3 minutes on the digital stakeholder they chose last week, their mission statement, and how that intersects with support for language diversity.
+With extra time, students are divided into teams and compete in a class debate about the ideal relationship between multilingual technologies and language diversity.

-12. April 9.
+14. May 1.
 ISABELLE & SMARA: Final Project Presentations (last day of class): Students present their final projects in a festive setting (organized as a poster session).
-Final paper, including the computational project and an essay tying project together with themes in the course, is due a week after the end of class, April 16.
+Final paper, including the computational project and an essay tying project together with themes in the course, is due a week after end of class.